369 Comments

 Expand full comment

 It’s not who passes for a woman… it’s not that some restrooms have men and women in.
-Those particular restrooms the women understand the deal.
-It’s men in women’s restrooms.
-Because if that is legalised across the board, then it’s exponentially a problem… because some men will take advantage of those rules, as some men have done in women’s prisons, to the point of rape and impregnating a woman.
+In those particular restrooms the women understand the deal.
+The problem is men in women’s restrooms as a norm.
+Because if that is legalised across the board, then it’s an exponential problem… because some men will take advantage of those rules, as some men have done in women’s prisons, to the point of rape and impregnating a woman.

-If I’m walking behind a woman at night, I make a point of crossing the road because I know there is a thought in her head, that I wouldn’t have, if she were walking behind me.
+If I’m walking behind a woman at night, I make a point of crossing the road because I know there is a thought in her head, a thought that I wouldn’t have, if the situation was reversed and she was walking behind me.

 Some people answer that with ‘well, we can all be at risk of harm at some point’ to which I say, imagine hearing a noise on the stairs as you’re trying to sleep….
 It’s dark….
 You get up cautiously and go look but as your hand reaches the handle of the door,